hrishitelang/AGNews-Text-Classification-using-BERT/README.md

 The project aims at building, training and fine-tuning the BERT model with respect to classification on the AG News dataset.

 ## Tools and Technologies:
-Language: Python\n
+Language: Python

-Libraries: ktrain, transformers, datasets, numpy, pandas, tensorflow, timeit\n
+Libraries: ktrain, transformers, datasets, numpy, pandas, tensorflow, timeit

 Environment: Jupyter Notebook